Oil prices set for first weekly fall in six on oversupply worries

 OPEC’s main obstacle in tightening the market is the United States, where crude oil production C-OUT-T-EIA hit a record of 9.65 million barrels per day (bpd) this month, meaning output has risen by almost 15 percent since their most recent low in mid-2016.

-Traders said they were looking for a weekly U.S. drilling report published later on Friday by oil services firm Baker Hughes for market guidance.
+Traders said they were looking for a weekly U.S. drilling report published by oil services firm Baker Hughes for market guidance.

+“Tonight’s Baker Hughes oil rig count will give another update on the near-term U.S. supply picture,” said Stephen Innes, head of Asia/Pacific trading at futures brokerage OANDA.